opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 ## General requirements for anomaly detection visualizations

 Anomaly detection visualizations are displayed as time-series charts that give you a snapshot of when anomalies have occurred from different anomaly detectors you have configured for the visualization.
 You can display up to 10 metrics on your chart, and each series can be shown as a line on the chart.
+Note that only real-time anomalies will be visible on the chart.
+For more info on real-time vs. historical anomaly detection, see [here]({{site.url}}{{site.baseurl}}/observing-your-data/ad/index/#step-3-set-up-detector-jobs).

 Keep in mind the following requirements when setting up or creating anomaly detection visualizations.
 The visualization: